CodeNoir/ps-api-docs/README.md

 Pagination
 ----------
 Product search and filter results use pagination.
 Each page has a limit of 25 products.
 To select select a page provide the 'page=<number>' querystring parameter.
+The total number of available objects will be returned in the 'total' property

 ```shell
 curl -u '<api_key>:x' https://api.productspec.net/search?page=2